Visuals3D/vis3d/README.md

 ### Kubernetes Presets

-To deploy the micro service on a production system running kubernetes use the provided kubernetes yaml files in the **kube** folder.
+To deploy the microservice on a production system running kubernetes use the provided kubernetes yaml files in the **kube** folder.

 Everything needed to deploy the service and make it accessible from the outside is provided.
 Note that the kubernetes cluster needs a nginx ingress-controller installed to use the provided ingress files.